tormol/posixmq/README.md

 ## Supported operating systems

 Not all operating systems have posix message queues: Linux and most BSDs have them, but macOS, OpenBSD and Windows doesn't.
-See the crate documentation for details.
+See the rustdoc for details.

 ## mio integration